idaholab/moose/framework/doc/content/source/vectorpostprocessors/CSVReader.md

 ## Example Input Syntax

-In this example, the `example.csv` file containings data for year/month/day is being read by the `CSVReader`.
+In this example, the `example.csv` file containing data for year/month/day is being read by the `CSVReader`.

 !listing test/tests/vectorpostprocessors/csv_reader/read.i block=VectorPostprocessors